-- 1. Go to Network > Performance SLA, and click Create New.
-The New Performance SLA screen displays. - 2.
+- 1. Go to Network > Performance SLA, and click Create New .
+The New Persormance SLA screen displays. - 2.
 Enter a name for the Name field like Zscaler VPNTEST in this case. - 3.
 Select IPv4 from the IP Version field. - 4.
 Select the Protocol to be HTTP. - 5.
 The Server field is set to the URL http://gateway.<zscaler-cloud>.net/vpntest test page, where <zscaler-cloud> is to be replaced with your Zscaler cloud name. - 6.
-In the Participants fields, add Zscaler-DC and Zscaler-SF SD-WAN interface members as participants.
+Select Specify for the Participants fields and add Zscaler-DC and Zscaler-SF SD-WAN interface members as participants.